96boards/96BoardsGPIO/Documentation/96Boards_GPIO_C_API.md

 ```

 ##close_GPIO
-Before exiting your application you need to close down the GPIO that you used.
-Simply call close_GPIO with the pin number(s) you opened.
-The call takes one pin number at a time, to open more than one GPIO pin call the function several times with successive pin numbers.
-This call will return 0 on a good call or -1 if it fails for any reason, although generally since you are exiting your application you may not care to check the exit code.
+IS no longer required to use before you close your application.
+If you want to close a GPIO pin while your application is executing you may but the library will clean up all in use GPIO at application exit.
+Simply call close_GPIO with the pin number you opened and want to close.
+This call will return 0 on a good call or -1 if it fails for any reason.

 ```C
     close_GPIO(23);